anjul1008/anjul1008/README.md

 **Talking about Personal Stuffs:**

-- 👨🏽‍💻 I’m a Senior Software Developer at [Reverie Language Technologies](https://reverieinc.com/);
+- 👨🏽‍💻 I’m a Senior Software Developer at [Reverie Language Technologies](https://reverieinc.com/).
+- 👨🏽‍💻 Work in Speech to Text tech.
-- 🤔 My tech interests are with  Machine Learning, Data Science 📊, AI 🖥️ ;
+- 🤔 My tech interests are with  Machine Learning, Data Science 📊, AI 🖥️
-- 💬 Ask me about anything, I am happy to help;
+- 💬 Ask me about anything, I am happy to help.
-- 📫 Please email via anjuljangir@gmail.com or ping me on [LinkedIn](https://www.linkedin.com/in/anjul-sharma-2b16b213a/) to reach me;
+- 📫 Please email via anjuljangir@gmail.com or ping me on [LinkedIn](https://www.linkedin.com/in/anjul-sharma-2b16b213a/) to reach me.
 <br/>
 </em>